Let Your Light Shine Matthew 5:16

 Implementation

+Practitioners carefully plan provision for all children to build equity.
 On entry to the setting or at the beginning of a unit of work practitioners identify what children already know and can do.
 Scaffolds and adaptations are planned carefully into provision to ensure that the curriculum is accessible to all children using the indoor and outdoor environment, so that gaps do not appear or widen.
 Practitioners plan opportunities to revisit prior learning, pre-teach and build on existing knowledge and skills.
 During adult guided activities practitioners address misconceptions at the point of error, support children in making connections to develop schema, facilitating the development of skills and enabling children to know and remember more.

 The EYFS statutory framework includes seven areas of learning and development that are equally important and inter-connected.
 However, three areas known as the prime areas are seen as particularly important and should be prioritised.
 Practitioners working with our youngest children focus principally on the three prime areas as these lay the foundations for later learning.